 Where to Stay

 When I went to Venezuela, I was teaching English.
-I got my position through an agency that partnered with a Venezuelan company called Jakera, and I stayed in Jakera’s posada (guesthouse).
+I got my position through an agency that partnered with a Venezuelan company called Jakera, and I stayed in their posada (guesthouse).
 Jakera tends to keep their beds reserved for people travelling on their programs, rather than being open to the public.
 That being said, I only have good things to say about Jakera and recommend them extremely highly.
 Their staff is professional and personable, and I always felt safe and well taken care of with them.
 Their website lists a number of programs that they offer, so I recommend checking it out if you’re new to solo travel or South America.
+(2018 update: Jakera no longer operates in Venezuela.
+They now operate tours to Costa Rica, Colombia, and Cuba as Jakera Direct.)

 If you prefer to travel a bit more independently and don’t want to be committed to a program, I had a couple of friends that were staying at Posada Mucurisa, just up the street from Jakera and Plaza de las Heroinas.
 It’s a large, airy, clean building, more similar to a hotel than a hostel, with private rooms and ensuite bathrooms.